-Aside from South Yemen, which was removed from the list in 1990 when it ceased to exist upon merging with North Yemen, and Iraq, which was removed from the list in 1982 and again in 2004 (after having been added back in 1990), no states have ever been removed from the terrorism list.
+Over the years, three countries have been removed from the terrorism list.
+South Yemen was removed in 1990 when it ceased to exist upon merging with North Yemen.
+Iraq was removed from the list in 1982 and again in 2004 (after having been added back in 1990).
+Libya was removed in May 2006.

-While Section 6(j) does not set forth a procedure for Congress to block the President's removal of a country from the terrorism list, Congress could pass legislation on its own to block the removal.
+Although Section 6(j) does not set forth a procedure for Congress to block the President's removal of a country from the terrorism list, Congress could pass legislation on its own to block the removal.
 In contrast, Section 40 of the Arms Export Control Act, which prohibits the export of munitions to governments repeatedly providing support for international terrorism, sets forth a specific procedure for Congress to consider a joint resolution to block the President's removal of a country from the terrorism list.
 In addition, both Section 40 of the Arms Export Control Act and Section 620A of the Foreign Assistance Act of 1961 (which prohibits most assistance to countries supporting international terrorism) provide presidential waiver authority for national security interests or humanitarian reasons.

-&lt;sup>2 U.S. Department of State.
-"Determination and Certification under Section 40A of the Arms Export Control Act," Public Notice 4722 (May 12, 2004); 69 FR 28185 (May 18, 2004).
+2 U.S. Department of State.
+"Determination and Certification under Section 40A of the Arms Export Control Act," Public Notice 5411 (May 8, 2006), Federal Register, Vol. 71, No. 96, p.
+28897, May 18, 2006.